-This has to be one of the most popular types of baseball caps when it comes to providing a trendier look.
+This must be one of the most popular types of baseball caps when it comes to providing a trendier look.
 What started as a Brooklyn hipster-on-a-bicycle thing has become a surfer-hipster-city dweller-anyone-with-a-head thing.
 This is the only style of hat that looks cool with an all-over print or pattern.

-The term “fitted caps” refer to baseball caps that are usually measured in 1/8” increments for an exact fitted size.
+The term “fitted caps” refers to baseball caps that are usually measured in 1/8” increments for an exact fitted size.
 Typically worn by the MLB.

 The Fisherman’s Cap / Fiddler Cap

 One of the most popular hats in the Western world.
 Fisherman’s caps can be made of wool, cotton or other materials and are usually fully lined, features a tiny little brim and a bit of a beret-influenced crown.
 They are a great style for anyone looking for a casual, relaxed look and these fisherman’s caps are rugged and practical enough to handle all kinds of weather.